zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/01-DeepLabV3+.md

 ### 3. Details about the experiment
 #### 3.1 Which Datasets are used?

-PASCAL VOC 2012 and Cityscapes datasts
+PASCAL VOC 2012 and Cityscapes datasets

 #### 3.2 How is the experiment set up?